b-lukaszuk/RJ_BS_eng/contents/index.md

 The book is also available as [**PDF**](/RJ_BS_eng.pdf).

-For now the template for this book can be found [here](https://github.com/b-lukaszuk/RJ_BS_eng) and the code snippets for the chapters are available [there](https://github.com/b-lukaszuk/RJ_BS_eng/tree/main/code_snippets).
+The template for this book can be found [here](https://github.com/b-lukaszuk/RJ_BS_eng) and the code snippets for the chapters are available [there](https://github.com/b-lukaszuk/RJ_BS_eng/tree/main/code_snippets).